civicledger/waterledger-infra/README.md

 `PRIVATE_KEY` is the private key of a valid account to use for deployments and management.
 Note that the account used must have access to test Ether.

 `ADMIN_PASSWORD` can be any memorable string to use in the seeder to create accounts, typically it's just something like `civic123`.

+`DEMO_PASSWORD` can be any memorable string to use in the seeder to create demo accounts.
+It is used by the Colorado Scheme, typically it's just something like `test123`.

 ## Migrations and Seeding